 Hail means “Ave” the reversal of the Latin word Eva for Eve.
 Mary reversed the situation of humanity by her obedience to God.
 Eve, the mother of all, caused death by her disobedience.
 Mary, the spiritual mother of all the faithful, brought life to the world.
 So according to Serarius, “Ave” means life.

-God created Adam and Eve free of sin.
-Similarly, God allowed the New Adam, Jesus and the New Eve, Mary to be born free of sin, so the original sin did not affect them.
+God created Adam and Eve sinless.
+Similarly, God allowed the New Adam, Jesus and the New Eve, Mary to be ‘immaculately’ conceived, so that Original Sin did not touch them.
 Only a non-contaminated container can hold a sterile medicine for treatment.
-So also, God created Mary free from the original sin so she could carry the Son of God free from stains of sin.
-Hence, she was full of grace in body and soul to become the new ark of God’s divine presence in her womb.
+Hence God kept Mary sinless from the moment of her conception so that she could become the new ark of God’s divine presence in her womb.
 For that reason, the angel greeted Mary, “full of grace.”

 The Lord is with you.